ertrzupek/ertrzupek.github.io/_projects/game projects/game_engines.md

     </div>
     <div class="col-sm mt-3 mt-md-0">
         <center>
-            <b>triangle</b><br/>
+            <b>Triangle</b><br/>
         </center>
-        - created a vertex buffer to take in the vertices of the triangle<br/>
+        - Created a vertex buffer to take in the vertices of the triangle<br/>
-        - implemented a simple shader to render the triangle on screen<br/>
+        - Implemented a simple shader to render the triangle on screen<br/>
-        - created helper classes (VertexBuffer, RenderObj) to encapsulate rendering of simple objects<br/>
+        - Created helper classes (VertexBuffer, RenderObj) to encapsulate rendering of simple objects<br/>
     </div>
 </div>